Address: 1 Lime Street, London, EC3M 7HA

 Company history: RBS Insurance was formed on 1 September 2003 after the newly-acquired Churchill Insurance business was brought together with the former Direct Line business by the Royal Bank of Scotland.

-Chief officer Biography: Annette Court was appointed chief executive of RBS Insurance in September 2003, having previously been chief executive of Direct Line.
+Chief officer Biography: Chris Sullivan was appointed chief executive of RBS Insurance in November 2006.

 4. ROYAL & SUN ALLIANCE